Monorepo Support

 Dashboard

-2. Go to the Settings page for the service you want to change.
+1. In the Render Dashboard, open the Settings page for the service you want to configure.

-5. Enter the Root Directory you want to use.
+4. Enter the root directory you want to use.

 services: